 Performance Measure 8.1.
-Certified Organizations shall recognize and respect Indigenous Peoples' rights.
+Program ParticipantsCertified Organizations shall recognize and respect Indigenous Peoples rights.

-- 1. Certified Organizations shall develop and implement a written policy acknowledging a commitment to recognize and respect the rights of Indigenous Peoples.
-This policy shall provide reference to a program that includes: - a. use of available resources and information to identify the Indigenous Peoples whose rights may be affected by the Certified Organization's forest management activities. - b. recognition of the established framework of legal, customary and traditional rights such as outlined in: - i. the UN Declaration on the Rights of Indigenous Peoples - ii. federal, provincial and state laws and regulations - iii. treaties, agreements or other constructive arrangements among governments and Indigenous Peoples. - c. appropriate training of personnel and contractors so that the Certified Organization is competent to fulfill their responsibilities under Objective 8 of the Forest Management Standard. - 2.
+1. Program ParticipantsCertified Organizations will shall develop and implement provide a written policy acknowledging a commitment to recognize and respect the rights of Indigenous Peoples.
+This policy shall provide reference to a program that includes:

+- a. use of available resources and information to identify the Indigenous Peoples whose rights may be affected by the Certified Organization's forest management activities. - b. recognition of the established framework of legal, customary and traditional rights such as outlined in: - i. the UN Declaration on the Rights of Indigenous Peoples - ii. federal, provincial and state laws and regulations - iii. treaties, agreements or other constructive arrangements among governments and Indigenous Peoples. - c. appropriate training of personnel and contractors so that the Certified Organization is competent to fulfill their responsibilities under Objective 8 of the Forest Management Standard. - 2.
 The written policy shall be publicly available.

 Performance Measure 8.2.
-Certified Organizations with forest management responsibilities on public lands shall confer with Indigenous Peoples whose rights may be affected by the Certified Organization's forest management practices.
+Program ParticipantsCertified Organizations with forest management responsibilities on public lands shall confer with affected Indigenous Peoples whose rights may be affected by with respect to sustainable the Certified Organization's forest management practices.

-- 1. Program that includes communicating with affected Indigenous Peoples to enable Certified Organizations to: - a. understand and respect traditional forest-related knowledge; - b. identify and protect spiritually, historically, or culturally important sites; - c. address the use of non-timber forest products of value; - d. communicate through processes that respect their representative institutions, using appropriate protocols; - e. provide opportunities to review forest management practices; and - f. respond to inquiries and concerns received.
+Program that includes communicating with affected Indigenous Peoples to enable Program Participants Certified Organizations to:

+- a. understand and respect traditional forest-related knowledge; - b. identify and protect spiritually, historically, or culturally important sites; - c. address the use of non-timber forest products of value; to Indigenous Peoples in areas where Program Participants have management responsibilities on public lands; - d. communicate through processes that respect their representative institutions, using appropriate protocols; - e. provide opportunities to review forest management practices; and - fg. respond to Indigenous Peoples' inquiries and concerns received.

 Performance Measure 8.3.
-Certified Organizations are encouraged to communicate with and shall respond to Indigenous Peoples whose rights may be affected by forest management practices on their private lands.
+Program ParticipantsCertified Organizations are encouraged to communicate with and shall respond to local Indigenous Peoples whose rights may be affected by with respect to sustainable forest management practices on their private lands.